ember-learn/guides-source/guides/release/configuring-ember/optional-features.md

 **enabled by default** in newly created, modern Ember applications.

-The `default-async-observers` feature affects the behaviour of observers application-wide, but can still set single instances of observers to run synchronously or async manually.
+The `default-async-observers` feature affects the behaviour of observers application-wide, but you can still instruct individual observers to run synchronously or async manually.
 By using the `sync: true` option, observers who are otherwise async by default, can be marked as synchronous manually.
 Vice versa, otherwise synchronously running observers can be set to run asynchronously using the `sync: false` option.